 8-9 months of weekend community meetups in, I submitted my first proposal to a technical conference (PyData Delhi 2019).
 I got selected.
 It was not my goal from the start to deliver a talk at such a big conference.
 It happened the way it did though.

 Why is it worth getting over the fear and just get started?

 Climbing our own imaginary mountains is a never ending pursuit.
 Bringing others along is what makes the journey beautiful.
 Being able to help others even in a very small way makes you feel good about yourself.

 Befriend the imposter syndrome.
 No one knows it all, I managed to learn and accept that.
 I can share my learning with others and learn from others.

 You will be valued for your contribution.
 Out of the blue you will get some random messages of goodwill.

-Feedback always helps improving yourself, and make you prepare better for your next presentation.
+Feedback always helps with improving yourself and ensures you prepare better for your next presentation.

-When you make an attempt in explaining a concept to the rest you end up simplifying it in every possible manner so that it is easier to understand.
+When you make an attempt to explain a concept to the rest, you end up simplifying it in every possible manner so that it is easier to understand.
 And in that process you will actually learn a lot yourself.

 Questions are all about visualising one concept from different angles.
 They make you understand the knowledge gaps you have.
 This is something that is often overlooked when working in isolation.